webreinvent/vaah-docs/content/7.vaahflutter/5.directory_structure/3.vaahextendflutter/5.services/storage/network_storage.md

 ## Overview

-Vaah Flutter provides two network storage options: Firebase FireStore and Supabase.
+Vaah Flutter provides two network storage options: Firebase Firestore and Supabase.
 This section guides you through setting up and using these network storage solutions.

 Select one option from Firebase Firestore and Supabase.